7 Best Air Fryers of 2023, Tested by Food Network Kitchen

 If you're looking for a powerful air fryer and insist on a dehydrate function, the Instant Vortex Plus is for you.
 Like our favorite Instant Vortex, the Plus model is designed with a roomy basket and a sleek exterior.
 The interface on the Instant Vortex Plus is also very user-friendly with a touchscreen for pre-programmed settings and a dial that can up the temp in 5-degree incriments.
 We found the dehydrate function perfectly dried fresh strawberries and we could see it working well on other produce.
 The one downside of the model is the broil function, which is preset at 400 degrees F for 2 minutes.
 We tested out broiling mac and cheese topped with extra cheese and breadcrumbs and found that neither browned particularly well.

-This is a mid-size to small machine with a digital interface.
-It’s an intuitive machine with 11 preset functions including air fry, slow cook, roast, broil, bake, cookies, pizza, toast, bagel, reheat and warm.
+While the original Breville Smart Oven Air Fryer is a more mid-sized machine at a lower price point, we found in testing the Breville Smart Oven Air Fryer Pro is worth the extra money and space it occupies.
+The digital interface makes it an intuitive machine with 13 preset functions including air fry, slow cook, roast, broil, bake, cookies, pizza, toast, bagel, reheat, proof, dehydrate and warm.
 The rack levels are printed right on the door for ease of use.
 This model does a preheat cycle for most settings which is an additional step and takes a few extra minutes, but it adds a level of precision in the cooking not seen in many of the other machines.
 This did every task perfectly and in a short amount of time.
 It has a spring-loaded door, which takes a minute to get used to, but then is a nice feature.
-Comes with a 13-inch nonstick pizza tray, wire rack, broiling rack, 11 x 13 enamel roasting pan, air fry basket and crumb tray and has additional accessories for purchase: bamboo cutting board, pizza stone and pizza crisper pan.
-The oven will also fit casserole dishes and a quarter sheet pan which gives it versatility to cook many things.
+Like the original Breville Smart Oven Air Fryer, it comes with a 13-inch nonstick pizza tray, wire rack, broiling rack, 9 x 13 enamel roasting pan, air fry basket and crumb tray and has additional accessories for purchase: bamboo cutting board, pizza stone and pizza crisper pan.
+The oven will also fit standard 9x13 casserole dishes and a quarter sheet pan which gives it versatility to cook many things.
+You could also fit a standard 5-quart Dutch oven in this machine, if you wanted to.
 It also comes in several finishes so can really be purchased to match your kitchen and décor.

 If you’re already an air fryer convert then you know how diverse they are — perhaps it’s time to take it to the next level.
 Enter the slim-profiled Ninja Foodi with its double 4-quart baskets.
 Take advantage of Foodi’s Smart Finish feature: finish two different foods cooking at different times and temps at the same time — think chicken breasts and French fries (they did great in our tests).
 Or the Match Cook setting for larger amounts of the same food or cook different foods using the same function, temperature and time.
 The Foodi also dehydrates in addition to broil, bake and roast.

-While most air fryer models have a 2- to 3-quart capacity, this model can only hold half that, making it ideal for cooking for one.
-Its tiny footprint also means it takes up less room on your counter and fits perfectly in a dorm room, RV or in a roll-on suitcase (you know, if you get that attached to it).
-And the smaller heating volume browned the fries, chicken and cake we tested in it better than any other model.
+While most air fryer models have a nearly 6-quart capacity, this model can only hold half that, making it ideal for cooking for one.
+Its tiny footprint also means it takes up less room on your counter and fits perfectly in a dorm room, apartment or RV.
+And the smaller heating volume browned the fries, chicken and cake we tested in it just as well as the Instant Vortex.